Registering the 4D Millimeter Wave Radar Point Clouds Via Generalized Method of Moments: Experiments

-Next, we integrate MMR into the 4DRaSLAM framework \cite{li20234d} to evaluate the performance in a complete SLAM system.
-In particular, we replace the scan-to-submap NDT-based registration with our scan-to-submap MMR in the Scan Registration module.
-Unlike pairwise registration, this experiment registers consecutive frames to submaps to build a globally consistent map.
-Therefore, besides RE, we also include the root-mean-square error (RMSE) of absolute trajectory error (ATE) in meters (m) to evaluate the global consistency of the estimated trajectory \cite{sturm2012benchmark}.
-The results are listed in Table \ref{tab: quantitativeresults} in the format of "translation error (\%) / rotation error (deg/m) / ATE (m)".
-The results show that our method effectively handles the sparsity and noise issues of 4D radar points and achieves accurate and robust pose estimation comparable to LiDAR-based SLAM \cite{kim_scan_2018, shan2018lego}.
+The results are listed in Table \ref{tab: quantitativeresults} in the format of ``translation error (\%) / rotation error (deg/m) / ATE (m)".
+More precisely, the results show that our method effectively handles the sparsity and noise issues of 4D radar points and achieves accurate and robust pose estimations that are comparable to those of LiDAR-based SLAM \cite{kim_scan_2018, shan2018lego}.

+In addition to the trajectory accuracy, we further evaluate the mapping quality produced by our GMMR-based SLAM system.
+Fig. \ref{fig: map} illustrates the reconstructed 4D radar point cloud map, along with enlarged views of representative regions.
+The map preserves fine structural details such as trees, small vegetation island and planting strips, while maintaining strong global consistency.
+It demonstrates the effectiveness and accuracy of the proposed registration method despite the sparsity and noise of 4D radar measurements.

+{\paragraph{Ablation study:} We further conduct an ablation experiment on the ego-motion-based overlap extraction module.
+The results are shown in Table \ref{tab: ablation}.
+Removing the overlap extraction module leads to only a slight performance degradation, suggesting that the core moment-matching objective contributes significantly to the overall performance of our method.
+The overlap extraction serves as a lightweight preprocessing step that helps ensure the shared-distribution assumption is satisfied in practice.}

+{\paragraph{Evaluation on NTU4DRadLM dataset:} To further evaluate the generalization ability of our method, we validate it on the public 4D radar dataset NTU4DRadLM \cite{zhang2023ntu4dradlm}.
+More specifically, we integrate our registration method into 4DRadarSLAM \cite{zhang20234dradarslam}, which was originally evaluated on this dataset.
+It is a full radar SLAM system that employs a scan-to-scan registration module based on Adaptive Probability Distribution GICP (APDGICP), considering the probability distribution of each point.
+We replace its APDGICP-based registration with our GMMR and compare the results against those reported in the original paper.
+For a fair comparison, the performance is evaluated using the same trajectory evaluation tool \cite{zhang2018tutorial} as used in \cite{zhang20234dradarslam}, reporting both RE and ATE.
+The results are listed in Table \ref{tab: ntu_results}.
+It demonstrates that our method maintains competitive performance on the new dataset, providing stronger evidence of its generalization ability.}